SURE Program

 Something I learned about sustainability research is that it’s accessible to undergraduate students.
 I’m not sure why, but even before I started pursuing higher education at community college, I assumed research was something only graduate students, or students who were well-connected, could participate in.

-SURE Student of the Year Award
+Student of the Year Awards

-Best Research Poster Award
+Outstanding Poster Award